 Permit holders are responsible for all violations and fines incurred by a vehicle registered to them regardless of who operates the vehicle.

-Those individuals leaving a vehicle unattended on campus while abroad, over breaks, or for any 2 week period, must properly register the vehicle with the Department of Public Safety and will be required to park only in Lot #55.
+Those individuals leaving a vehicle unattended on campus while abroad, over breaks, or for any 2 week period, must have the vehicle properly registered and display a parking decal issued by Public Safety and will be required to park only in Lot #55.
 Parking in any other area of campus may result in ticket issuance and/or towing.